Felt Snowman Ornaments

-Use beautiful cards or postcards depicting favorite scenes, places, or plants as decorative elements on your tree.
-Simply punch holes into the tops and string with ribbon.
+Use beautiful cards or postcards depicting favorite scenes, places, or plants as decorative Christmas ornaments for your tree.
+Simply punch a hole into the top of each card and string with ribbon.

 Do you have small ornaments or figurines that you no longer use but want to display?
 Try creating a still life with an inexpensive clear dome.
-Use a small chipboard circle (cut to the size of the dome's base).
-Arrange small items -- old ornaments or nature figurines, for example -- onto the chipboard, adhere them in place, then add small pieces of tinsel or garland.
+Use a small chipboard circle cut to the size of the dome's base.
+Arrange small items onto the chipboard, adhere into place, then add small pieces of tinsel or garland.
 Glue the dome to the chipboard base.

 Love the style of ball ornaments stuffed with pretty papers?
-See our editor walk through step-by-step instructions for this craft and share her tips.
+Get our tips for making this wow-worthy personalized ornament.